 Storing your chocolate meringue cookies.

 Meringues (of any kind) naturally despise moisture.
-If they are stored before they are fully cooled, uncovered in the fridge, or in a humid room, the cookies will go soft and gummy.
+If they are stored before they are fully cooled, uncovered in the fridge, or a humid room, the cookies will go soft and gummy.

 As such, it is best to enjoy the cookies the day after they are baked for optimal texture.
 They will keep for 3 or 4 days if stored in an airtight container at room temperature.